 - Be on high alert while driving – With so many more people walking around, drive slowly and watch for pedestrians on the street.
 Dark costumes may be hard to see, and children might be wearing a mask or hat that obstructs their view.

 - Don’t drive drunk.
 Adults might celebrate by drinking at a house party or bar.
-Have a designated driver, or take an Uber/Lyft service home.
+Have a designated driver, or take an Uber/Lyft service home to avoid an accident.

 - Avoid distractions– don’t use your cell phone while driving.